 When and Where

 NCF has offered the Counseling and Member Care Seminar nearly every October since 2002.
 Past seminars have been held in Chiang Mai, Thailand, and Antalya, Turkey.
 This year we will once again return to the beautiful island of Evia near Athens, Greece.
 With over 50 years of experience offering intensive seminars in personal growth, counseling, and member care, NCF is committed to serving cross-cultural workers close to where they live and work.

 Early in the seminar, participants will meet individually with one of our counseling staff to confidentially discuss their needs and interests pertaining to the seminar.
 In addition, staff members, each a licensed professional psychologist or counselor, are available throughout the seminar for personal, confidential consultations and counseling.

 Participants learn and grow through instruction and practice, through individual and marital counseling, if desired, and through informal interactions with the staff and other participants.
 Upon completion, conferees are better equipped for ministry and member care, and refreshed, challenged, and spiritually strengthened.
 Each person who completes the seminar receives a Certificate of Completion suitable for framing.

 Electives and Evening Sessions

 All participants choose from one of two groups for their afternoon workshop: the Couples Enrichment Group or the Basic Counseling Skills Group.
 Optional evening sessions are also offered.
 Ample opportunities are available for personal consultations and counseling.

 The seminar begins with registration on Sunday at 1:00-2:45 pm.
 The opening session begins at 3:00 pm.

 The daily seminar schedule, Monday through Friday, is 8:30 am to 6:30 pm, with a two-hour mid-day break.
 No meetings are held on the weekend so that participants may use the time for personal relaxation and reflection, worship, networking, shopping, or sightseeing.
-The seminar ends on Friday, October 16, at 11:30 am.
+The seminar ends on the last Friday at 11:30 am.

-Participants must arrange their arrival and departure transportation so that they attend the entire seminar from October 4, 3:00 pm to October 16, 11:30 am.
+Participants must arrange their arrival and departure transportation so that they attend the entire seminar.
 This may necessitate an arrival one day early or an additional night’s stay at the conclusion of the seminar.
 Extra hotel nights of stay are at personal expense.